orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

   I0222 08:56:00.929425 FilesystemStorage.cpp:118] Creating attachment "3c830b66-8a00-42f0-aa3a-5e37b4a8b5a4" of "JSON summary of DICOM" type (size: 1MB)

 These DICOM-as-JSON attachments are not automatically generated anymore starting with Orthanc 1.9.1.
+They can possibly be removed by the :ref:`Housekeeper plugin <housekeeper-plugin>` to reclaim disk space.

 .. _registry: